Coconut Waters Review

-Products selected represent those commonly sold and/or available nationally in the U.S. ConsumerLab.com purchased products on the open market through retail stores, on-line retailers, catalogues, or multi-level marketing companies.
+Products selected represent those commonly sold and/or available in the U.S. ConsumerLab.com purchased products on the open market through retail stores, on-line retailers and/or multi-level marketing companies.
 Products were not accepted directly from manufacturers.

-Products were analyzed for their sugar content using AOAC (Association of Official Analytical Chemists, International) methods in an independent laboratory.
+- Sugar content using AOAC (Association of Official Analytical Chemists, International).

 ConsumerLab.com may modify or use other appropriate test methods if necessary to test special product formulations.

-To achieve a "Pass" in testing, a product had to meet the following applicable criteria:
+To be "Approved" by ConsumerLab.com, a product had to meet the following requirements:

 - If made from natural coconut water (not concentrate), amounts of magnesium, potassium, sodium, and sugar must meet the FDA requirement that a food product contain within +/- 20% of the listed amount of any naturally occurring nutrient.
 If made from concentrate, must meet FDA requirement that product contain 100% and not more than 125% of the listed amounts of these nutrients.

 Heavy metals: Products must not exceed the following limits:

 - Products marketed for use by children may not exceed the State of California's Prop 65 limits for lead in dietary supplements of 0.5 mcg per recommended daily serving with an additional allowance of 0.8 mcg if the product contains more than 1,000 mg/day of calcium.